buzztroll/unix-agent/README.md

 The dcm-agent is an open source python project for use with the Dell Cloud Manager (DCM).
-When installed inside of a virtual machine that is launched using DCM it gives DCM system level controls over the VM instance and thus allows for the automated creation, monitoring, and control of sophisticated cloud applications.
+When installed inside of a virtual machine that is launched using DCM it gives DCM system level control over the VM instance and thus allows for the automated creation, monitoring, and control of sophisticated cloud applications.
 Some of the features that it provides are: